robertwenink/xyz/content/posts/mfkriging/index.md

 ---

 <!--more-->
+In this thesis, we focus on the linear auto-regressive formulation of {{< cite "Gratiet2014-" >}}\footnote{Why the method of {{< cite "Perdikaris2017-" >}} is not used and the method of {{< cite "Gratiet2014-" >}} is the only multi-fidelity Kriging surrogate used as a reference is discussed in-depth in \cref{discussion:onlyGratiet}.} in the optimisation context of the EGO adaptive sampling algorithm, and are interested in the potential of this combination to reduce the costs of SBGO. {{< cite "Meliani2019;Korondi2021-" >}} use the recursive formulation of {{< cite "Gratiet2014-" >}} to introduce a multi-fidelity approach to the EGO algorithm and formulate level-selection criteria that balance the expected reduction of the prediction variance with the costs of sampling a given level.
+The multi-fidelity SBGO method of {{< cite "Meliani2019-" >}} will act as a reference to the method proposed in this thesis since both methods use a so-called nested Design of Experiments (DoE), a sampling strategy that provides the most complete information on the relation between the fidelities {{< cite "Kennedy2000" >}}.

+{{< cite "Jones2001-" >}} discusses the relation of Kriging with respect to other surrogate modelling methods and explores possible improvements to EGO and the Expected Improvement criterion.
+As one of the most promising directions for further work, he hinted towards multi-fidelity simulation: using expensive high-precision simulations together with simulations of a lower precision but a much lower cost.
+This enables us to respectively balance exploitation and exploration of the search space and thereby cut costs while improving the quality of the surrogate.

+Since then, Multi-Fidelity Kriging has received significant research effort, see for instance the review papers of {{< cite "Viana2014;Godino2016;Peherstorfer2018-" >}}. {{< cite "Kennedy2000-" >}} mathematically formulated the fundamentals, while {{< cite "Forrester2007-" >}} provides a more transparent overview. {{< cite "Gratiet2014-" >}} show that the model of {{< cite "Kennedy2000-" >}} can be equivalently but more cheaply formulated as recursively nested independent Kriging problems, one for each fidelity level. {{< cite "Perdikaris2017-" >}} improve upon this work by generalising the linear autoregressive\footnote{Meaning that the relations between fidelity levels and the regression parameters are directly solved in the linear system} formulation of {{< cite "Gratiet2014-" >}} to better accommodate non-linear-relations.

 # Multi-fidelity Kriging
 The word 'fidelity' can be interpreted as the closeness of a simulation method to the truth.
 Simulations of a lower fidelity can for instance be obtained by reducing the number of mesh elements, using simpler governing equations, or by letting simulations only partially converge {{< cite "Palar2019" >}}.